Knights of GP

 Finally

-It was super exciting to hear — separate to the Knights initiative — that they’re developing an MCP server over the top of the Connect product.
+It was super exciting to hear — separate to the Knights initiative — that they are developing an MCP server over the top of the Connect product.

-I can’t wait to see how that turns out.
+I can not wait to see how that turns out.

 Ride safe, Knights.